joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 ### [Extracting Components](https://codesandbox.io/s/1yp3k5w1q7)

-One of the ideas popularized by react is that of having multiple re-usable components.
+One of the ideas popularized by React is that of having multiple re-usable components.
 There is still a single top component - the one we pass to `ReactDom.render` as argument.
 But that component can render other components, which can in turn render other components, etc. Let's apply this idea to the `ColorSelect` component we have just created.

 First, we will create a component called `Select` this component will take as `props`:

 1. An array of values to render as `option`s
 2. The current selected value
-3. A function to call when the user chooses a new option.
+3. A function to call when the user chooses a new option

 ```jsx
 class Select extends React.Component {